Bankruptcy Exemptions: Schedule C

 Part 1, Question 1

-In Part 1 of Schedule C, you will notice that the document requires that you select a box indicating whether you are claiming exemptions pursuant to 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
-If you choose state law exemptions, select 522(b)(3); section 522(b)(2) indicates that you have chosen federal law exemptions.
+In Part 1 of Schedule C, you will notice that the document requires that you select a box indicating whether you are claiming exemptions under 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
+If you choose state law exemptions, select 522(b)(3); section 522(b)(2) indicates that you have selected federal law exemptions.

 Part 1, Question 2